-Similarly, where ground levels are elevated to raise the development out of the floodplain, compensatory floodplain storage within areas that currently lie outside the floodplain must be provided to ensure that the total volume of the floodplain storage is not reduced.
+Similarly, where ground levels are elevated to raise the development out of the floodplain, compensatory floodplain storage must be provided to ensure that the total volume of the floodplain storage is not reduced in areas that lie outside the extent of the design flood event.

 Compensation works can be divided into 'direct' and 'indirect' methods.
-These terms are used in CIRIA report 624 'Development and flood risk - guidance for the construction industry' (CIRIA, 2004).
+These terms are used in CIRIA report 624 'Development and flood risk - guidance for the construction industry' (CIRIA, 200436).
 Direct or 'level for level' methods re-grade land at the same level as that taken up by the development, hence providing a direct replacement for the lost storage.
 Indirect methods rely on water entering a storage area, which then releases the water back at a controlled rate, in a manner similar to surface water attenuation schemes.
 Indirect schemes are complex to design and construct, and require a much more intensive maintenance regime, which needs to be carried out in perpetuity, so are generally less favourable.